Stationary compressible Navier Stokes Equations with inflow condition in domains with piecewise analytical boundaries

 Let us move to a precise statement of the problem under consideration.
-We investigate stationary flow of a barotropic fluid in a two dimensional, bounded domain.
-The system is supplied with inhomoheneous slip boundary conditions on the velocity.
+We investigate stationary flow of a barotropic fluid in a two dimensional, bounded domain described by the system \eqref{main_system}.
+The system is supplied with inhomogeneous slip boundary conditions on the velocity.
 In particular, the normal component of the velocity does not vanish and, as explained above, we have to prescribe the density on the part of the boundary where the flow enters the domain.
-The complete system reads